lcoulon/Microchip/PIC/16F/16F877A/16F877A_PICDEM2Plus/README.md

 The LCD functions in this code probe the LCD module to detect this type of module and do a proper job of polling the LCD modules busy status.

 The S2 and S3 buttons are sampled and debounced.
 I have reworked my PICDEM2 Plus to move button S3 from RB0 to RA5.
 This allows all four LEDs to be used with outputs RB3,RB2,RB1 and RB0.
-Adding code to interface with these LEDs and the RS232 serial, I2C EEPROM, ADC input and buzzer interfaces is left to others.
+Updated code to drive these LEDs.
+Adding code to interface with the RS232 serial, I2C EEPROM, ADC input and buzzer interfaces is left to others.